EndPointCorp/end-point-blog/2010/10/20/cross-browser-css-js-issues.html.md

 ### Floating Elements in IE

-Often times, you'll get a design like the one shown below.
+Often times, you’ll get a design like the one shown below.
 There will be a static width and repeating components to span the entire width.
 You may programmatically determine how many repeating elements will be displayed, but using CSS floating elements yields the cleanest code.

 <a href="/blog/2010/10/20/cross-browser-css-js-issues/image-0-big.png" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5530221714317774530" src="/blog/2010/10/20/cross-browser-css-js-issues/image-0.png" style="display:block; margin:0px auto 10px; text-align:center;cursor:pointer; cursor:hand;width: 400px; height: 122px;"/></a>